EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

    Figure X. The specified packet flows

 The traffic source UDP apps in the clients are the :ned:`UdpApp` type, i.e. the modular UDP app.
-The module has an optional ``outbound`` module that we can specify in the .INI file to be a :ned:`FlowMeasurementStarter`:
+This module has an optional ``outbound`` module that we can specify in the .INI file to be a :ned:`FlowMeasurementStarter`:

 .. literalinclude:: ../omnetpp.ini
    :start-at: *.client1.app[*].outbound.typename = "FlowMeasurementStarter"
    :end-at: *.client1.app[*].outbound.typename = "FlowMeasurementStarter"
    :language: ini

-The submodules of the UDP app:
+Here is the :ned:`FlowMeasurementStarter` in the UDP app:

 .. figure:: media/Default_UdpApp3.png
    :align: center